BeNach0C/Logger2Sheets-Parser/README.md

 Blocks placed and broken, Chests & tables, Fluids, and Signs.
 I didn't think the rest needed organizing, as it's easy to read in the logs.
 Each file has one page per player, organized by date and time.
+The file log_analizer.exe does not require python to be installed.

 USAGE:
 The log_analizer.exe file (or the .py file) must be placed in the plugin's log directory.